DecentricCorp/Lightrail-API-Docs/README.md

 Welcome to Lightrail's API resources.
 For an overview and detailed summary of endpoints please visit our [interactive API docs](https://www.lightrail.com/docs).
 We recommend starting there.
 They cover an overview of common use-cases, introduce the Lightrail object model, and provide the full endpoint list of the Lightrail API.

 This repository hosts the API Blueprint file for the interactive documentation.
-Outside of those documents, there are additional resources that are listed under the [use-cases](/use-cases/readme.md) and [feature deep-dive](/feature-deep-dive/readme.md) sections.
+Outside of those documents, there are additional resources that are listed under the [use-cases](/use-cases/readme.md) and [feature deep-dive](/feature-deep-dive/readme.md) directories.

-Note these documents are viewable either through the [GitHub repository](https://github.com/Giftbit/Lightrail-API-Docs) or through the [GitHub pages](https://giftbit.github.io/Lightrail-API-Docs/).

 We love customer feedback and contributions, so please report any errors or suggestions via a pull request.

 ## Use-Cases
-The examples in this section are not an exhaustive list of use-cases for the Lightrail API.
+The examples in this directory are not an exhaustive list of use-cases for the Lightrail API.
 Instead, these documents serve as a step-by-step guide for a particular integration.
 Contents:
 - Detailed overview of the [gift code checkout flow](/use-cases/giftcode-checkout.md).

 ## Feature Deep-Dive
-Within this section, the documents dive into some of Lightrail's advanced features.
+Within this directory, the documents dive into some of Lightrail's advanced features.
 Contents:
 - The Lightrail [redemption rules](/feature-deep-dive/RedemptionRules.md) documents can be found here.